The basic facts about human history

 IMAGE CREDITS: istockphoto.com

-The Indus Valley Civilization, which is thought to have started around 5,300 years ago and lasted for 2,000 years, was the first civilization to be discovered on the Indian subcontinent.
 This was the largest early civilization, with about 5 million people living there.
-There have been discovered more than a thousand archaeological sites from this time.
 This civilization is renowned for its advancements in science, measurement, art, and other fields, as well as its comparatively low levels of social stratification.
 The Vedic culture came after the Indus Valley Civilization.

 USEFUL LINKS: